machinetranslate/machinetranslate.org/events/wmt.md

 Relative ranking was the official ranking for the translation shared task from WMT07 to WMT16.

+### Constituent ranking

+In **constituent ranking**, for each input, humans rank the outputs of an automatically selected syntactic constituent instead of the complete sentences.

+Constituent ranking was the official ranking for the translation shared task from WMT07 to WMT08.

+### Yes or no constituent judgement

+In **yes or no constituent judgement**, for each input, humans rank the acceptability of the outputs of an automatically selected syntactic constituent.

+Yes or no constituent judgement was first added as an official ranking for WMT08.

 ### Direct assessment

 In **direct assessment**, for each input, humans rate the output from each system with an absolute score or label.

 The sequence-level ratings can then be used to calculate system-level ranking.

-Direct assessment was first added as investigatory ranking for WMT16.
+Direct assessment was first added as an investigatory ranking for WMT16.
 Direct assessment is the official ranking for the translation shared task since WMT17.

 There are different types of direct assessment.